 The Government introduced a National Funding Formula for High Needs from 2018-19.
 High Needs funding has previously been based on historical allocations plus small annual amounts of growth.
 In order to manage increasing growth for demand and complexity annual funding transfers from the schools block into the high needs block have been approved by Schools Forum.

 In 2018-19 the schools block is ring-fenced and transfers to the High Needs block are limited to 0.5% of the overall Schools Block.
 For Harrow this equates to around £850k.
-This decision is still the responsibility of Schools Forum.
+This decision is still the responsibility of Schools Forum and Schools Forum agreed to the transfer in 2018-19.

 Table 2 shows the formula factors for the high needs NFF.